 Improving the usability of health IT systems is a key priority for reducing clinical burden, specifically through better alignment of the EHR with optimal workflows for care delivery, clinical decision making, and other tasks.
-Health IT developers should work closely with their clients, support flexibility for customers to ensure products meet their needs, and be mindful of their responsibility to help clients understand when their decisions make health IT less effective or deviate from established clinical norms.
-As today's clinical decision support (CDS) tools are often difficult to use and can lead to clinician fatigue, widespread adoption of a robust framework for effective CDS, as recently outlined by the National
+As today's clinical decision support tools are often difficult to use and can lead to clinician fatigue, widespread adoption of a robust framework for effective CDS, as recently outlined by the National Academy of Medicine, could be impactful.
+Many clinicians encounter challenges in using the EHR for basic documentation purposes.
+Other health providers face similar challenges with their health IT systems.
+There are areas in which developers, clinicians, and other stakeholders can work together to promote best practices that reduce the burden associated with these tasks.
+Finally, EHR developers can improve information presentation and display to minimize information overload for the end user.